How COVID-19 can be ‘toxic’ for people in recovery

 Meetings go digital

-When someone first decides to stop drinking alcohol, support meetings are vital because “they don’t have stable recovery yet, and they pretty much need to go to those every day,” said Dr. Keith Humphreys, a professor of psychiatry at Stanford University who served as drug policy advisor under the Bush and Obama administrations.
+When someone first decides to stop substance abuse, support meetings are vital because “they don’t have stable recovery yet, and they pretty much need to go to those every day,” said Dr. Keith Humphreys, a professor of psychiatry at Stanford University who served as drug policy advisor under the Bush and Obama administrations.
 A comprehensive review he co-authored, published in March in the Cochrane Review, explored the efficacy of alcohol treatment and therapy under Alcoholics Anonymous, and suggests that in-person meetings help people abstain from alcohol.

 Meetings are designed to build a network of peer support and accountability for someone who wants to end their alcohol use.
 Support group meetings “serve as a lifeline” for anybody trying to recover from addiction, said Bill Greer, president of SMART Recovery USA, because they are interacting with people who are up against the same challenges.